im-a-kookie/Kriging-Interpolation/README.md

 # Summary

 Maths is fully vectorized via NumPY and plotted with MatPlotLib.
 A spherical variogram method is selected as the most common and versatile approach.
-Variogram selection is currently beyond the scope of this project.
+Variogram selection is an extensive topic beyond the scope of this project.

 Requires: matplotlib, numPy